parametros-por-valor-o-referencia

 • Reference type variables are much faster to copy

-However, do not give this too much importance, at least at first.
-Often, the compiler will do things for us, like switching from value type to reference or vice versa if it deems it more efficient for execution.
+However, don’t give excessive importance to this, at least at the beginning.
+Even, many times the compiler will do things for us, like changing from value type to reference or vice versa if it estimates it will be more efficient for execution.

-You simply use the type that is really appropriate, except in cases where efficiency is really very important.
-And in these cases, test it well, because sometimes you may be surprised that your “improvement” actually worsens performance.
+You simply use the type that really fits, except in cases where efficiency is really very important.
+And in these cases, test it well, because sometimes you get surprises like your “improvement” actually worsening performance.